Extending the Thermodynamic Form Factor Bootstrap Program: Multiple particle-hole excitations, crossing symmetry, and reparameterization invariance: Thermodynamic bootstrap program

 where the determinant is the Fredholm determinant of the kernel $T(\theta, \theta') n(\theta')$~\cite{KorepinBOOK}.
 The details of this are not important for us.
 The only relevant aspect is that the determinant is finite in the thermodynamic limit and depends on the state only through function $n(\theta)$.
 The norm itself is diverging in the thermodynamic limit, but when combined with other factors entering the definition of the thermodynamic form-factors, the expression will be finite.

 We are now in a position to give the normalization of the thermodynamic excited state.
 Supposing we have $k$-particle excitations, $\{\alpha_i\}$, we can define the thermodynamic excited state

+with $I_{\alpha_j}$ the quantum number corresponding to the rapidity $\alpha_j$.
 Here the $\lim_{td}$ involves taking the number of particles describing $\rho_p$ to $\infty$ with $k$ fixed.
 We have placed primes on the rapidities $\theta'$'s in this excited state as the excitations alters the quantization condition of the $\theta$'s in comparison to the base thermodynamic state, see~\eqref{shifted_theta}.
 In writing the excited thermodynamic state we have made certain choices of which the reader should be aware.
 The creation operators creating the excitations in the finite volume state come before the creation operators creating the base thermodynamic state $|\rho_p\rangle$.

 The normalization of the excited thermodynamic state is then given by

 where

 In this expression for the normalization we have taken into account the effects of the shifted $\theta'$'s due to the presence of excitations.
 This effect can be written in a compact fashion as a product indexed by the different excitations: